LennonLab/mutual-dorm/README.md

 ![fig3 plot](output_main/MD_plots/fig3.png)

-*Fig.3: Simulation showing coeistance of both strains with mutualism enabled (trait = 0.1) and stochastic dormancy enabled.*
+*Fig.3: Simulation showing coexistance of both strains with mutualism enabled (trait = 0.1) and stochastic dormancy enabled.*

 With a constant environment, mutualism can allow both strains to coexist with minimal fluctuations in density (Fig.1, Fig.3).
 Without dormancy, fixation of one of the strains is inevitable (Fig.2).
 As expected, without a fluctuating environment, dormancy matters very little for long-term coexistence.
 While full extinction of one of strains may take longer than without dormancy (Fig.2), the frequency of the dominant strain in the seedbank makes it much more likely that it will be resuscitated than the less frequent strain.